Carpe-Hora/ClassifiableBehavior/README.md

 Quick start
 -----------

-Simply declare the behavior for the classified objects to allow filtering by classifications.
+Simply declare the behavior for the classified objects to allow filtering by classifications:

 ``` xml
 <database name="propel">